StanfordSpezi/SpeziBluetooth/Sources/TestPeripheral/TestPeripheral.docc/Service-Setup.md

 5. Move the `TestPeripheral` binary into the `/Applications` folder.

+> Important: Make sure to run the TestPeripheral manually once.
+    You might need to navigate to `Settings > Privacy & Security` to allow TestPeripheral to bypass your notarization settings.

 ### Setup as a Service

 We provide a small script to run the test peripheral as a service using `launchd` on macOS.#